quinnuk/audiocleaner/README.md

 name.ac_tmp.mkv
 ```

-The temporary file contains only the chosen audio track while preserving the video, subtitles, chapters, fonts, attachments, and metadata (mkvmerge's default behaviour).
+The temporary file contains only the chosen audio track while preserving the video, chapters, fonts, attachments, and metadata (mkvmerge's default behaviour).
+Subtitles are preserved as-is unless subtitle filtering is enabled (see below).

 **Nothing is re-encoded.**

 ### 5. ✅ Verify & Replace

-The temporary file is probed to confirm that it contains exactly one audio track in the expected language.
+The temporary file is probed to confirm it matches expectations — video codec and resolution, the selected audio codec and channel layout, the subtitle language set, chapter and attachment counts, duration, and output size are all checked, not just track counts.

 Only after verification succeeds does AudioCleaner atomically replace the original (`os.replace`).
+It then re-probes the replaced file to confirm the swap itself landed correctly, rather than assuming `os.replace()` succeeding means the job is done.

-If verification fails, the temporary file is discarded and the original is never touched.
+If verification fails at any stage, the temporary file is discarded and the original is never touched.
+With **Maximum Safety Mode** enabled, a full backup is also kept until this final check passes, and is used to automatically restore the original if it doesn't.

-### 6. 📋 Log
+### 6. 📋 Log & History

-Every decision is appended to:
+Every decision is appended to a per-folder log:

 ```text
 audiocleaner_log.txt
 ```

 The log can be opened directly from the application using **Open Log**.

+Separately, every file AudioCleaner has ever looked at — across every folder and every run — is recorded to a central **Processing History**, viewable from the app with the **Processing History…** button.
+This makes it easy to answer "what did AudioCleaner do to `Dune.mkv` last week?" without hunting through individual log files.

+---

+## 🎚️ Subtitle Language Filtering

+Subtitles are left alone by default.
+Ticking **Also clean subtitle tracks** in Audio & Subtitle Options lets AudioCleaner remove subtitle tracks too, keeping only the languages you select.

+- Use **Scan Folders for Subtitle Languages…** to detect which languages are actually present across your library before choosing which to keep.
+- **Forced** subtitle tracks are always kept, regardless of language, since they're typically needed for foreign-language dialogue in an otherwise-English film.

 ---